nizizaizhe/chacha/README.md

 # chacha
-This is app for search friend produced by react native
+This is app for search friend produced by react native ok